FCC Should Expand E-Rate Program to Boost Digital Literacy

 By expanding E-rate, your commission can help all Americans know the difference between fantasy and fact.
 This just might be the single most important thing you’ll ever do.

-Eric Newton is senior adviser to the president at Knight Foundation.
 This post originally appeared on the Knight Blog.